shamby87/VSCode-tutorial/README.md

-> Most of this tutorial comes from a previous TA of CSCI 2021, Tien Dinh
+> Most of this tutorial comes from a previous TA of CSCI 2021, [Tien Dinh](https://tienpdinh.com/posts/remote-vscode)

 # Remote Editing with VSCode

 There are numerous reasons why you would want to set up a pipeline which allows you to remotely edit codes on a server.
-In this tutorial, I will walk through the steps needed to set up VSCode for remote editing, as well as some tips I found useful that will help you have a better experience with VSCode.
+In this tutorial, I will walk through the steps needed to set up VSCode for remote editing, as well as some tips I found useful that will help you have a better experience with VSCode. **Make sure you read the entire document**

 ***For CSCI 2021:*** *Remote editing is very beneficial because you don’t have to install any special software or extension on your own computer (except VSCode).
 VSCode also has a built-in terminal that you can use to run your code from the remote machine you’re currently editing on.*